ArturSpirin/test_junkie/README.md

 its all built in!

-Test Junkie was designed with reporting in mind, and you can see its reporting capabilities just by looking the demo [console output](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/console_out.jpg) or the demo [HTML report](https://goo.gl/F5b1tr)
+Test Junkie was designed with reporting in mind, and you can see its reporting capabilities just by looking at the demo [console output](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/console_out.jpg) or the demo [HTML report](https://goo.gl/F5b1tr)

 _Still in ALFA, documentation may be incomplete and functionality of features is subject to change.